 Stripe Payout Bank Form: The form for collecting bank account information from users uses the

-country objects for input validation.
-This means it shows/hides certain inputs and labels depending on the country the user is located.
+countryobjects for input validation.
+This means it shows/hides certain inputs and labels depending on the country where the user is located.

 Settings: The settings are configured inside a single

-settings object.
-The settings makes the above mentioned to function properly.
-The settings object has fields for setting Stripe supported countries, Stripe countries using IBAN and stripe countries requiring a 3rd code for complete bank info.
+settingsobject.
+The settings make the above-mentioned function properly.
+The settings object has fields for setting Stripe supported countries, Stripe countries using IBAN, and stripe countries requiring the 3rd code for complete bank info.